*** Newsletter for Thursday, January 8, 2026 ***

 +++++

 Speaking of serving one another, St. James is hosting “Community Service Time” on Martin Luther King, Jr. Day: Monday, January 19, 2026 from 8:00 AM until 12:00 PM.
-This will be a “clean-up day” on church grounds, and there will be additional service opportunities.
-Mark your calendar and stay tuned for details!
+This will be a “clean-up day” on church grounds.
+In addition to the usual clean-up-day jobs – for example, washing windows, wiping/polishing church pews, cleaning the Education Building kitchen, removing items from the church basement – we will also be writing cards to homebound parishioners and others in vulnerable circumstances.
+Come for as long or as short a time as you are able.
+Please rsvp to Barry Hitchen: bhitchen47@gmail.com.

 +++++